 Transportation Services Expands Electric Vehicle Charging Station Locations

-Drivers of electric vehicles will find more charging stations around campus with more being added through early 2018.
+Drivers of electric vehicles will find more charging stations around campus with more being added through 2018.
 The expansion of EV charging stations directly supports UCSF’s 2025 carbon neutrality goal and better services an increasingly large number of electric vehicle customers.

 According to Transportation Services’ annual commuter survey, 3.75 percent of UCSF faculty, staff and students reported using all electric vehicles in 2016.
 Further, 11.75 percent of respondents reported using alternatively fueled vehicles, including hybrid, plug-in hybrid, compressed natural gas and biodiesel vehicles.

 Already installed at UCSF are 45 Level II charging stations.
-By 2018, approximately 35 additional Level II stations, operated by the vendor ChargePoint, will be added at Millberry Union and ACC garages, the Mission Bay Third Street garage, Westside Lots (behind the School of Dentistry), Surge/Woods, and the Mission Center Building.
+By the end of 2018, approximately 35 additional Level II stations, operated by the vendor ChargePoint, will be added at Millberry Union and ACC garages, the Mission Bay Third Street garage, Westside Lots (behind the School of Dentistry), Surge/Woods, and the Mission Center Building.
 The Level II ChargePoint stations are 220 volts and are designed to charge electric vehicles for a fee of $1.25 per hour, up to a four-hour maximum.
 All existing EV charging stations are located in university parking structures, which require a permit or paid fee to access the charging stations.

 Transportation Services has also partnered with Volta Network to provide free electric vehicle charging.
 “Drivers can just pull up and plug-in for up to two hours,” said Erick Villalobos, Director of Transportation Services.
 “Volta is able to provide this service at no cost to UCSF because Volta displays advertising on the digital electric signs that are connected to the charging system.”